|

 of the killer’s 2004 notes contained Polaroid pictures of his body.
 Investigators are trying to identify suspects in

 one of the Polaroids, a green paisley bedspread can be seen.
-Investigators have visited dozens of Of
+Investigators have visited dozens of Fort Wayne hotels and bedding suppliers to determine where that style of bedspread was

 the four notes found in 2004, three were placed on the bicycles of young girls, in the girls’ yards.
 Among the questions